Scott Young, Editor in Chief

 One party in particular took place on Aug.
 22 at a concert at Brother’s Bar in Jacksonville, where a photo was taken showing several people unmasked and not social distancing.
 One attendee later said that he tested positive for COVID-19.

-As a result of the initial surge in cases, the university put restrictions on student activities on campus, Ryan noted, in addition to working with the community to prevent spread of the virus.
+As a result of the initial surge in cases, the university placed restrictions on student activities on campus, Ryan noted, in addition to working with the community to prevent spread of the virus.

 “Because of that, we needed to do certain things, and those certain things were to … try to get the community to look at some things, some measures they could take with respect to certain establishments doing things that were not safe or were inconsistent with state and local guidelines for social distancing and mandatory mask wearing,” he said.